CUBoulder-2018spring-ML4HCI/G-Acc-Platt-Nguyen/README.md

 # MyoCar
-Dan Ngugyen & Rachel Platt
+Dan Nguyen & Rachel Platt

 ## Goal
 We wanted to make an accessible vehicle that would be controlled by a myoband.
 The controls for the vehicle are all only controlled by the motions of one hand/ arm.